 At this hour, stock markets are bouncing and bond markets are selling off.
 These next moves are the difficult ones, of course, because now we all have the same information.
 I suspect stocks will recover some, at least temporarily, because investors will price a Federal Reserve that is less likely to tighten and the knee-jerk response is to buy stocks in that circumstance.
 But it is interesting that at the moment, while stocks remain lower the bond market gains have completely reversed and are turning into a rout.
 10-year inflation breakevens are wider by about 9-10bps, which is a huge move.
 But there will be lots of gyrations from here.
 The easy trade was the first one.

 And certainly not “the greatest upset in American political history.”
-Dewey Defeats Truman, anyone?Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+Dewey Defeats Truman, anyone?Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.